Spring Into the Warmer Weather with These Cleaning Tips

 Stay Safe when Climbing Ladders

 When cleaning out eavestroughs or trimming trees, place ladders on solid footing and have a spotter.
 Avoid overextending your reach by taking the time to move the ladder into a proper position.
-If you need any tools for the job you are doing, have them close at hand and easy to reach.
+If you need any tools for your job, have them close at hand and easy to reach.

 Keep your Yard Clear of Hazards